 The heroine of the seas, Grace Horsley Darling, was the daughter of a lighthouse keeper.
-Grace was born in the month of November on the 24th in 1815, and she was twenty-four when fate came knocking at her door.
+She was born in the month of November on the 24th in 1815, a few months after the Duke of Wellington defeated Napoleon Bonaparte at Waterloo.
+Grace was twenty-four when fate came knocking at her door.
 It happened at daybreak on 7 September 1838.
-At the time, Grace was sleeping but a noise awoke her.
+At the time, Grace was asleep when a noise awoke her.
 She then looked out her bedroom window from the Longstone lighthouse, and in the distance, she noticed the wreckage of the Forfarshire.

 The Forfarshire was a 300-ton steamer that left Hull heading to Dundee with 62 people aboard.
 However, before it left, Mrs. Dawson, a passenger in steerage, realized something was not right.
 She thought about leaving the ship but did not.
 In the end, her concerns were justified because once at sea the steamer struggled.
 The boiler was not working properly, and when the storm began, the ship was left to mercy of the tempestuous sea.

 Ultimately, the Forfarshire hit the rocks and broke in half.
 One half sank during the night and the other half landed on a rocky island known as Big Harcar.
 The remaining survivors on the island were those passengers who had been in the bow section.
 Realizing the seriousness of the situation, Grace ran to notify her father, William Darling.

 Darling and 23-year-old Grace recognized that the seas were much too rough to send the lifeboat that was located at Seahouses (then North Sunderland).
 They decided they would go themselves and take a rowboat, at great risk to themselves.
 Moreover, because the foamy seas were so violent and dangerous, Grace and her father realized they needed to take a route that was about a mile longer and keep to the lee side of the island.